johnnyiller/johnnyiller.github.io/_posts/2015-5-18-how-to-copy-instance-variables-to-other-objects.markdown

 ---
 layout: post
-title: "How to pass instance variable from one object to another."
+title: "How to pass instance variables from one object to another."
 date: 2015-5-18 16:00:00
 comments: true
 categories: ruby metaprogramming